 Do I need special bins or organizers?

-How do I handle sentimental kid items quickly?
+How do I quickly deal with sentimental kid items?

 Can I do this in apartments or small spaces?